RonCollins-MM/100-days-of-code/log.md

 **Thoughts** : I hadn't missed the feeling of not having your code work as you plan it to LOL.
 Will figure it out though..

 **Link(s) to work**

+### Day 4: May 28, 2021

+**Today's Progress**: Figured out how to limit the Sprite movement to the upper and lower screen borders (Oh, the Joy!!).
+Implemented Player movements for player two as well.
+Looking next to introduce a ball and add ball mechanics.Once am done with the basic Ping-Pong (hopefully soon), I can start adding extra features e.g. Trick shot abilities, sounds and aesthetic effects.

+**Thoughts** : Felt really good to crack that nut of movement.
+I learnt a key lesson today on patience and the importance of taking baby steps/small bites when approaching a large problem.

+**Link(s) to work**